1,4-Dioxane: Environment

-Cosmetics
+Consumer products

-As a byproduct of the ethoxylation process, a route to some ingredients found in cleansing and moisturizing products, dioxane can contaminate cosmetics and personal care products such as deodorants, perfumes, shampoos, toothpastes and mouthwashes.
+As a byproduct of the ethoxylation process, a route to some ingredients found in cleansing and moisturizing products, traces of dioxane can be found in cosmetics and personal care products, such as deodorants, perfumes, shampoos, toothpastes, and mouthwashes.
 The ethoxylation process makes the cleansing agents, such as sodium laureth sulfate and ammonium laureth sulfate, less abrasive and offers enhanced foaming characteristics.
-1,4-Dioxane is found in small amounts in some cosmetics, a yet unregulated substance used in cosmetics in both China and the U.S. Research has found the chemical in ethoxylated raw ingredients and in off-the-shelf cosmetic products.
-The Environmental Working Group (EWG) found that 97% of hair relaxers, 57% of baby soaps and 22 percent of all products in Skin Deep, their database for cosmetic products, are contaminated with 1,4-dioxane.
+Dioxane is found in small amounts in some cosmetics.
+Research has found the chemical in ethoxylated raw ingredients and in off-the-shelf cosmetic products.
+In 2007, the Environmental Working Group found that 97% of hair relaxers, 57% of baby soaps and 22% of all products in Skin Deep, their database for cosmetic products, contain ingredients which may be contaminated with 1,4-dioxane.

-Since 1979 the U.S. Food and Drug Administration (FDA) have conducted tests on cosmetic raw materials and finished products for the levels of 1,4-dioxane.
+Since 1979, the U.S. Food and Drug Administration conducted tests on cosmetic raw materials and finished products for the levels of 1,4-dioxane.
 1,4-Dioxane was present in ethoxylated raw ingredients at levels up to 1410 ppm (~0.14%wt), and at levels up to 279 ppm (~0.03%wt) in off the shelf cosmetic products.
 Levels of 1,4-dioxane exceeding 85 ppm (~0.01%wt) in children's shampoos indicate that close monitoring of raw materials and finished products is warranted.
+Since the presence of 1,4-dioxane was recognized, many manufacturers have implemented purification processes, such as vacuum and steam stripping, to reduce its concentration in finished products.
 While the FDA encourages manufacturers to remove 1,4-dioxane, it is not required by federal law.

-On 9 December 2019, New York passed a bill to ban the sale of cosmetics with more than 10 ppm of 1,4-dioxane as of the end of 2022.
-The law will also prevent the sale of household cleaning and personal care products containing more than 2 ppm of 1,4-dioxane at the end of 2022.
+On 9 December 2019, the State of New York amended Environmental Conservation Law (ECL) to regulate 1,4-dioxane in consumer products.
+The law restricts 1,4-dioxane concentrations in household cleansing and personal care products to a maximum of 2 ppm starting 31 December 2022, and a stricter limit of 1 ppm beginning 31 December 2023.
+Cosmetic products face a maximum allowable concentration of 10 ppm of 1,4-dioxane as of 31 December 2022.